SAMS-STC Jobseeker App Coming Soon

 Qualifications

-(1) Chartered Accountant (CA) strongly preferred.
-Candidates with an MBA/PGDM in Finance or equivalent qualification may also be considered, provided they bring strong financial controllership, NGO finance operations, FCRA/regulatory compliance, audit, and risk management experience.
+(1) CA, MBA/PGDM in Finance, Cost Accountant, M.Com, or equivalent qualification in finance, accounting, audit, risk, or compliance.
+CA qualification shall be advantageous, but is not mandatory, provided the candidate brings strong financial controllership, NGO finance operations, FCRA/regulatory compliance, audit, and risk management experience.

-(2) Additional qualifications in Risk Management shall be advantageous.
+(2) Additional qualifications or exposure in Risk Management, internal audit, ERP/finance systems, process automation, or digital transformation shall be advantageous.

 Experience

-(1) Around 15 to 18 years of experience in financial management, risk, compliance, or audit.
+(1) Around 10 to 14 years of experience in financial management, risk, compliance, audit, controllership, or finance operations.

-(3) Proven track record of handling regulatory compliance and audits.
+(3) Proven track record of handling regulatory compliance, donor compliance, audits, financial documentation, and audit readiness.

-(4) Experience in multi-state or large-scale program operations.
+(4) Experience in multi-state, decentralized, project-based, donor-funded, or large-scale program operations.

-(5) Prior experience in the development sector, NGOs, public systems, or donor-funded programs is preferred.
+(5) Prior experience in the development sector, NGOs, public systems, CSR-funded programmes, or donor-funded programs is preferred.

 (6) Experience working with government partnerships and institutional donors is highly desirable.